 Personalization at the post-click stage

-After creating targeted ads and detailed your ICP, it’s time to match each ad with a personalized post-click experience.
+After creating targeted ads and detailed your ICP, it’s time to match each ad with a personalized post-click landing page.

 Creating true personalized experiences for every audience that interacts with your ad is all about context and it starts with unique UTM parameters.
 Personalization is more about matching the narrative and context of a potential customer right after they click your ad.